-Miami Waterkeeper is a science-based organization.
+Miami Waterkeeper is a science-based organization and science is the foundation of all of our work.
 We use research, monitoring, and scientific analysis to further our understanding of the best ways to protect our water and the sustainability of our communities.
 Through our work, we seek to understand how science can address environmental problems, tackle coastal challenges, and inform policy.
 We work with universities and research-based institutions around the country to use sound science to inform the management of natural resources.

 Have an idea for a new research question?
 Get in touch with us about it and see how Miami Waterkeeper can help!